Individual product analysis and ratings can be accessed from the below links

 Aquatic Meat Proteins

 The preference for a primary ingredient is a named meal protein, preferably a whole "named fish" meal such as Whole Herring Meal or "Whole Krill Meal".
 Generic fish meals, for the most part, present their own concerns, as detailed a bit later.
 Use of "Whole Herring Meal" (or other whole named fish meal) indicates two things.
 First, the use of a meal product as the primary ingredient indicates its weight order, as reflected in the ingredient list, is accurate (listed at its dry weight).
 Second, use of the word "Whole" suggests the whole fish was used, not just the skin, scales, bones, blood, and other leftovers deemed unsuitable for human consumption, as may be the case with a generic "fish meal", although some fish meals are comprised of whole fish.
 Use of the word "Whole" may also indicate something completely different.
 The difference between "Whole Herring Meal" and "Herring Meal" does not involve if the "whole animal" is used.
-It involves whether or not the condensed fish solubles, which are basically the evaporated stickwater, are returned to the meal prior to drying.
+With herring, the whole animal is always used because of the size of the fish It involves whether or not the condensed fish solubles, which are basically the evaporated stickwater, are returned to the meal prior to drying.
 "Whole Herring Meal" has this condensed stickwater added back, "Herring Meal" does not.

 "Stickwater" results from the liquids pressed out of the cooked material.
 This liquid is run through a centrifuge to remove the oil for other uses.
 What is left behind is the "stickwater", and contains about 20% of the total solids of the fish.
 Liquid is then allowed to evaporate, leaving behind "condensed fish solubles", which you'll sometimes find as a separate ingredient on labels.
 Some products such as the API Foods, use this as their primary ingredient.